XTLS/Xray-docs-next/docs/en/config/outbounds/freedom.md

 A key-value map used to control TCP fragmentation，under some circumstances it can cheat the censor syetem, like bypass a SNI blacklist.

 `"packets"`：support two different methods.
-"1-3" is for segmentation at TCP layer, "tlshello" is for TLS client hello packet fragmentation
+"1-3" is for segmentation at TCP layer, applying to the beginning 1 to 3 data writes by the client. "tlshello" is for TLS client hello packet fragmentation.

 `"length"`: length to make the cut